mallibone/PureLayout.Net/README.md

  ## PureLayout.Net 101

  Sample Project Coming soon
+ PureLayout allows you to define your iOS UI in directly in C#/F#.
+This will not only make the UI code easier to maintain and use, but also allows to swiftly define layouting constraints.
+For example the following UI:

+ Was developed with the following constraints:

- While PureLayout can play allong very nicely with existing Storyboard layouts and can be used for simply adding or editing layout definitions it allows you to define your UI in a modularized, sharable and scalable fashion.
+ While PureLayout can play along very nicely with existing Storyboard layouts and can be used for simply adding or editing layout definitions it allows you to define your UI in a modularized, shareable and scaleable fashion.
 To create a Xamarin.iOS project without using a storyboard follow the instructions on this page of the <a href="https://developer.xamarin.com/guides/ios/application_fundamentals/ios_code_only/" target="_blank">Xamarin Developer guide</a>.

  ## API Reference

  Coming soon

-## Building it from scratch
+## Building PureLayout.Net from scratch

 Coming soon